Red-Pandaz/epervier-contracts/README.md

 #### Core Operations:
 1. **Registration Intent**: Submit intent to register a new PQ key with Epervier signature
+2. **Remove Registration Intent by ETH**: Remove a registration intent using just the ECDSA key from the intent
+3. **Remove Registration Intent by PQ**: Remove a registration intent using just the PQ key from the intent
-2. **Registration Confirmation**: Confirm registration with both Epervier and ECDSA signatures
+4. **Registration Confirmation**: Confirm registration with both Epervier and ECDSA signatures
-3. **Unregistration Intent**: Submit intent to remove a PQ key
+5. **Unregistration Intent**: Submit intent to remove a PQ key
+6. **Remove Unregistration Intent by PQ**: Remove an unregistration intent using just the PQ key from the intent (note: no ETH equivalent)
-4. **Unregistration Confirmation**: Confirm unregistration of both PQ and Ethereum keys
+7. **Unregistration Confirmation**: Confirm unregistration of both PQ and ECDSA keys
-5. **Address Change Intent**: Submit intent to change the associated Ethereum address
+8. **Address Change Intent**: Submit intent to change the associated Ethereum address
+9. **Remove Address Change Intent by ETH**: Remove an address change intent using just the ECDSA key for the new ETH address from the intent (Note: only the new address can use this function, in case of compromised keys)
+10. **Remove Address Change Intent by PQ**: Remove an address change intent using just the PQ key from the intent
-6. **Address Change Confirmation**: Confirm address changes with proper validation
+11. **Address Change Confirmation**: Confirm address changes with proper validation

 ### PQERC721 Contract

 The **PQERC721** extends the standard ERC721 NFT contract with post-quantum transfer capabilities, enabling quantum-resistant NFT ownership and transfers.

 #### Key Features:
-- **Standard ERC721 Compatibility**: Fully compatible with existing NFT infrastructure
 - **Proof of Post-Quantum Keys**: Tokens can only be minted by successfully pairing an Epervier ffingerprint to an Ethereum address
 - **Post-Quantum Transfers**: Supports transfers using Epervier signatures instead of ECDSA
-- **Registry Integration**: Automatically validates transfers against registered PQ keys
+- **Registry Integration**: Automatically validates transfers against registered Ethereum addresses

-#### Transfer Methods:
+#### New PQTransferFrom method:
-1. **PQ-backed**: Transfering is **only possible** through with a valid Epervier signature
+- **PQ-backed**: Transfering is **only possible** through with a valid Epervier signature
-2. **Extends security to Ethereum addresses via registry**: A token can be moved by a signature that recovers to either the owner of the token or the owner's registered Epervier fingerprint
+- **Extends security to Ethereum addresses via registry**: A token can be moved by a signature that recovers to either the owner of the token or the owner's registered Epervier fingerprint

-### Future Developments:
+### Future Developments (possibly):
+- **Front-end app**: Improve UX by building an interface that allows generating PQ keys all well as performing registry operations
+- **PQ smart contract wallet**: Extend PQ security to ECDSA-backed assets
-- The proof of concept PQERC721 is one of at least 8 potential token variants
+- **Extensive PQ token contract library**: The proof of concept PQERC721 is one of at least 8 potential token variants
-- PQ tokens can be either ERC20 or ERC721, backwards compatible or PQ only, and extend ownership via the registry or not
+  - PQ tokens can be either ERC20 or ERC721, backwards compatible or PQ-only, and extend ownership via the registry or not
   - Backwards compatible tokens would behave as regular ECDSA tokens but would also have a PQTransferFrom so they could be moved by fingerprints
-- Tokens can reference the registry can extend PQ security to registered Ethereum addresses
+  - Tokens can reference the registry to extend PQ security to registered Ethereum addresses
+- **Oracle service for verifying credentials**: Allow users to bind their Epervier fingerprints with verified email addresses, PGP and ML-KEM/Kyber pubkeys
+  - Users sign an intent message to bind a given email address and send it to the oracle
+  - Oracle verifies signature, then cosigns the message and calculates the hash of the message + oracle sig
+  - User commits hash onchain alongside intent message and signature components and the oracle subequently sends the unhashed signature to the intent email address
+  - If the user does have access to this address they will be able to retrieve the signature and put it onchain alongside a signed confirmation message
+  = All signatures get verified and the intent message + oracle sig hash is verified
+  - After email verification, users can complete a similar process to register PGP or ML-KEM/Kyber pubkeys
+  - In these cases the emailed signature will be encrypted with their alleged public key for users to demonstrate proof of keys

 ## 🔐 Epervier/ETHFALCON Integration